bhatnagaranshika02/First-Git-Repo/README.md

 # githubprj
-This is my first attemp on open source.
+This is my first attempt on open source.